Expected utility hypothesis

+Justification

 Bernoulli's formulation

 Nicolaus Bernoulli described the St. Petersburg paradox (involving infinite expected values) in 1713, prompting two Swiss mathematicians to develop expected utility theory as a solution.
 Bernoulli's paper was the first formalization of marginal utility, which has broad application in economics in addition to expected utility theory.
-He used this concept to formalize the idea that the same amount of additional money was less useful to an already-wealthy person than it would be to a poor person.
+He used this concept to formalize the idea that the same amount of additional money was less useful to an already wealthy person than it would be to a poor person.
 The theory can also more accurately describe more realistic scenarios (where expected values are finite) than expected value alone.
-He proposed that a nonlinear function of utility of an outcome should be used instead of the expected value of an outcome, accounting for risk aversion, where the risk premium is higher for low-probability events than the difference between the payout level of a particular outcome and its expected value.
-Bernoulli further proposed that it was not the goal of the gambler to maximize his expected gain but to instead maximize the logarithm of his gain.
+He proposed that a nonlinear function of the utility of an outcome should be used instead of the expected value of an outcome, accounting for risk aversion, where the risk premium is higher for low-probability events than the difference between the payout level of a particular outcome and its expected value.
+Bernoulli further proposed that it was not the goal of the gambler to maximize his expected gain but to maximize the logarithm of his gain instead.

+The concept of expected utility was further developed by William Playfair, an eighteenth-century political writer who frequently addressed economic issues.
+In his 1785 pamphlet The Increase of Manufactures, Commerce and Finance, a criticism of Britain's usury laws, Playfair presented what he argued was the calculus investors made prior to committing funds to a project.
+Playfair said investors estimated the potential gains and potential losses, and then assessed the probability of each.
+This was, in effect, a verbal rendition of an expected utility equation.
+Playfair argued that, if government limited the potential gains of a successful project, it would discourage investment in general, causing the national economy to under-perform.

-Daniel Bernoulli drew attention to psychological and behavioral behind the individual's decision-making process and found that the utility of wealth has a diminishing marginal utility.
-For example, as someone gets wealthier, an extra dollar or an additional good is perceived as less valuable.
-In other words, he found that the desirability related with a financial gain depends not only on the gain itself but also on the wealth of the person.
-He suggested that people maximize "moral expectation" rather than expected monetary value.
+Daniel Bernoulli drew attention to psychological and behavioral components behind the individual's decision-making process and proposed that the utility of wealth has a diminishing marginal utility.
+For example, an extra dollar or an additional good is perceived as less valuable as someone gets wealthier.
+In other words, desirability related to a financial gain depends on the gain itself and the person's wealth.
+Bernoulli suggested that people maximize "moral expectation" rather than expected monetary value.
 Bernoulli made a clear distinction between expected value and expected utility.
 Instead of using the weighted outcomes, he used the weighted utility multiplied by probabilities.
-He proved that the utility function used in real life means is finite, even when its expected value is infinite.
+He proved that the utility function used in real life is finite, even when its expected value is infinite.